m0vva/cwc/README.md

  - combining with a server IP address and port, should be possible to make a channel URI

  Given that a channel can have multiple carriers, the receiving end will need to differentiate them when making them audible by using tone offsets or something similar, so indvidual signals can be recognised.
+Note that a channel originates at a hub.

-A **server** can receive and publish one or more channels.
+A **hub** can receive and publish one or more channels by communicating with nodes and (later) possibly other hubs.
+There is no hub - to -hub routing mechanism proposed here yet.

+A **node** can register interest in channels with a hub and add carriers to a channel.

 ## How this works

-A client would connect to a server and probably get an enumeration of channels.
+A spoke would connect to a hub and probably get an enumeration of channels.
 The client can then subscribe to a channel to receive carrier packets related to that channel.
 The subscription results in time sync being established for that channel, and then the client will receive packets relating to that channel.
 The client can also transmit packets relating to that channel based on the time sync.

+There can be multiple carriers per channel, so it is up to the client to make sense of these.